TouiNishikawa/pathological_criteria_based_DL/README.md

 ## 1. Data preparation
 ### Set the dataset
 - Please git clone this repository and set the dataset like this.
-  (Dataset is abailable from the corresponding author on reasonable request.)
+  (Dataset is abailable from the corresponding author on reasonable request. [download link](https://www.nature.com/articles/s42256-019-0052-1#data-availability))

     - annotation/    <--------------- (set the csv files)
     - dataset/